3urobeat/arduino-lcdHelper-library/README.md

 - `rightToLeft` - **Optional:** Set to true to print from right to left instead of left to right
 - `currentCol` - **Semi-Optional:** If rightToLeft is true, you must provide the current cursor column here, as the function has to control the cursor now
 - `currentRow` - **Semi-Optional:** If rightToLeft is true, you must provide the current cursor row here, as the function has to control the cursor now
-- `length` - **Semi-Optional:** If rightToLeft is true, you must set the length of str here as the function has to control the cursor now

 Prints a char array that will fade in left to right, or right to left, from the current cursor position.